UNCONFIRMED LISTING •

 3. All entries must be in English, dubbed in English or contain on-screen English subtitles.
 Non-English entries submitted without dubbing or on-screen English subtitles will be automatically disqualified.

-7. For each accepted entry, the Sunscreen Film Festival will allocate up to four (4) filmmaker passes to all festival events.
+6. For each accepted entry, the Sunscreen Film Festival will allocate up to two (2) filmmaker passes to all festival events.
 A representative of your film must pick up all passes at check-in.

-8. Based upon availability, Sunscreen will arrange lodging or discounts at hotels for filmmakers traveling to the Festival.
+7. Based upon availability, Sunscreen will arrange discounts at hotels for filmmakers traveling to the Festival.
 This is dependent on budget and is provided on a first come, first serve basis.

 TERMS AND CONDITIONS